RyanJarv/msh/docs/README.local.md

 msh aws -- ./app1.rb | msh aws -- ./app.rb
     * msh for app1 detects stdout is not the terminal
         * local pipe contains structured info with stdout info
         * lines to lambda calls
         * client invocation with APIGateway context (doesn't actually use api gateway, just context structure passed)
-        * StdoutURI set to APIGateway
+          * Allows easy integration with APIGateway later if needed.
         * Current ARN passed to next command for IAM permissions if needed lambda stdout to lambda: client invocation with http context same